nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ## Rollback

-NuoDB Admin Tier and database rollback can be performed separately as needed.
+NuoDB Admin tier and database rollback can be performed separately as needed.

-It is possible to downgrade the database between NuoDB maintenance releases within the same `major.minor` release.
+It is possible to downgrade a database between NuoDB maintenance releases within the same `major.minor` release.
 It is also possible to downgrade between NuoDB major and minor releases if the database protocol has not yet been upgraded.

 > **IMPORTANT**: After the database protocol version has been upgraded, the NuoDB Archive cannot be used with NuoDB software versions that only support the previous database protocol version.